-Hardison empowers corporations to deny their employees religious accommodations whenever finding workable a solution might impose even a “de minimis” (minimal) burden on the company.
-Following Hardison, district and appellate courts across this country have repeatedly ruled in favor of Fortune 500 companies and other large employers at the expense of religious minorities.
-Below are a few examples of how Hardison has been used to exclude religious minorities from well-paying jobs nationwide.
+Hardison empowered corporations to deny their employees religious accommodations whenever finding workable a solution might impose even a “de minimis” (minimal) burden on the company.
+Following Hardison, district and appellate courts across this country repeatedly ruled in favor of Fortune 500 companies and other large employers at the expense of religious minorities.
+Below are a few examples of how Hardison was used to exclude religious minorities from well-paying jobs nationwide.

 Small v.
 Memphis Light, Gas & Water

 As a congregational leader of Jehovah’s Witnesses, Jason Small’s faith requires that he attend church services on Wednesday evenings, meet with the community on Saturdays, and participate in special ceremonies a few times a year.
 For more than a decade, Small managed to balance these religious obligations with his full-time job as an electrician at Memphis Light, Gas, and Water (MLGW)—one of the largest municipal utility providers in the United States.
 But problems arose in 2015 when Small asked to use his personal vacation time to observe Good Friday, a holy day for Small.
 His company first approved, but then suddenly denied, his request.
 Small chose to attend his church service anyway and was suspended for missing work.
 Ultimately, he brought a Title VII claim against MLGW.